-- You login to your email, write your message, and hit send to email email@example.com
+- You log in to your email, write your message, and hit send to email [email protected]

 - The message travels across many routers, switches

-- The message finally reaches your destination email server (like gmail).
+- The message finally reaches your destination email server (like Gmail).

-- Servers are things that provide hosting on the Internet, for example Duke of Dollars is hosted on a server, which serves the content)
+- Servers are things that provide hosting on the Internet, for example, Duke of Dollars is hosted on a server, which serves the content)

 Here’s a nice visual representation from the Kavi Help Center

-The whole process and protocol was developed years ago, near the dawn of Internet and has been a vital part of our communications once it took off.
+The whole process and protocol was developed years ago, near the dawn o the Internet and has been a vital part of our communications once it took off.
 The problem with that time, security wasn’t in mind when the protocol was created.
 Yes, measures have been taken to improve it, but that doesn’t make it the best option.

 Messages aren’t encrypted